Humåtak, Guam: Demographics

 The U.S. Census Bureau designates one census-designated place, Umatac.

 Education

 The Guam Department of Education serves the island.
 The F. Q. Sanchez Elementary School in Umatac has closed at the end of summer 2011 due to budget cuts.
 Students have shifted to a nearby Merizo Elementary School.
 The unused facility was then cleared for use by the Umatac Mayor's Office.
 Southern High School in Santa Rita serves the village.

+In regards to the Department of Defense Education Activity (DoDEA), Umatac is in the school attendance zone for McCool Elementary and McCool Middle School, while Guam High School is the island's sole DoDEA high school.
+No DoDEA school buses go to Umatac.